pyladiesams/data-pipelines-with-dbtcore-snowflake-sep2025/workshop/workshop_setup.md

 1. Start with creating a new database called **PROD_RAW** where we will store the source data.
 The easiest way to do that is by using the web UI:
  - Log in to your Snowflake account
- - In the sidebar, click the **Data** tab, then select **Databases**
+ - In the sidebar, click the **Data** tab, then select **Databases**.
+There have been some changes recently in the Snowflake's UI, so your sidebar might look different from the image below.
+If you don't have the **Data** tab, you should select the **Catalog** tab instead.
+The rest of the steps are the same.
  - Click the **+ Database** blue button in the top right corner
  - Enter **PROD_RAW** as the database name; add an optional description

   ![Create a database in Snowflake](images/snowflake_create_database.png)

-  There have been some changes recently in the Snowflake's UI, so your sidebar might look different from the image above.
-If you don't have the **Data** tab, you should select the **Catalog** tab instead.
-The rest of the steps are the same as above.

 2. Create a new schema in this database called **SOURCE_DATA**:
  - On the **PROD_RAW** database page, click the **+ Schema** blue button in the top right corner